-4. AUTHORISATION
+4. MANDATE

-- 4.1 The requirement for an Internal Audit Service is outlined within the Accounts and Audit Regulations 2015, which state that "a relevant authority must undertake an adequate and effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance", - 4.2 This statutory requirement for continuous Internal Audit has been formally recognised and endorsed within PCC's Constitution, making Internal Audit primarily responsible for carrying out an examination of the accounting, financial and other operations of the Council, under the independent control and direction of the Section 151 Officer.
-The role of Section 151 Officer at PCC is fulfilled by the Corporate Director of Resources. - 4.3 Further, there are other requirements placed upon the Chief Audit Executive (see Section 5: Organisation and Relationships), to fulfil all aspects of CIPFA's Statement on the Role of the Head of Internal Audit in Public Sector Organisations (2019 edition). - 4.4 The internal audit activity, with strict accountability for confidentiality and safeguarding records and information, is authorised to have full, free, and unrestricted access to any and all of the organisation's: - Records, documents and correspondence (manual and electronic) relating to any financial and other transactions; - Physical properties, i.e. premises and land, plus cash, stores or any other Council property; and - Personnel requiring and receiving such explanations as are necessary concerning any matter under examination and generally assisting the Internal Audit activity in fulfilling its roles and responsibilities.
+- 4.1 The requirement for an Internal Audit Service is outlined within the Accounts and Audit Regulations 2015 (section 5), which state that "a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance". - 4.2 This statutory requirement for continuous Internal Audit has been formally recognised and endorsed within PCC's Constitution, making Internal Audit primarily responsible for carrying out an examination of the accounting, financial and other operations of the Council, under the independent control and direction of the Section 151 Officer.
+The role of Section 151 Officer at PCC is fulfilled by the Executive Director of Corporate Services and s.151 Officer. - 4.3 Further, there are other requirements placed upon the Chief Audit Executive (see Section 5: Organisation and Relationships), to fulfil all aspects of CIPFA's Statement on the Role of the Head of Internal Audit in Public Sector Organisations (2019 edition). - 4.4 The internal audit activity, with strict accountability for confidentiality and safeguarding records and information, is authorised to have full, free, and unrestricted access to any and all of the organisation's: - Records, documents and correspondence (manual and electronic) relating to any financial and other transactions; - Physical properties, i.e. premises and land, plus cash, stores or any other Council property; and - Personnel requiring and receiving such explanations as are necessary concerning any matter under examination and generally assisting the Internal Audit activity in fulfilling its roles and responsibilities.

-The above rights also include access to organisations and partners where PCC data is processed as part of contractual protocols where an open book/audit access arrangement is in place.
-An example of this is the Transactional Services provision provided by SERCO.
+The above rights also include access to organisations and partners where PCC data is processed as part of contractual protocols and where an open book/audit access arrangement is in place, or where an organisation is a wholly or partly owned subsidiary.